nissy-shota/matlab-parallel-execution/README.md

 ## Feature Work

 - [ ] Add an argument or flag function to terminate the tab.
-- [ ] Added the ability to accept function names as arguments.
+- [ ] Add the ability to accept function names as arguments.